Ivry-sur-Seine: Economy

 Fnac has its head office in the commune.
 The head office moved there in 2008.
 E.Leclerc's head office is in the commune.

 Transport

-Ivry-sur-Seine is served by two railway stations on the Paris Métro Line 7: Pierre et Marie Curie and Mairie d'Ivry.
+Ivry-sur-Seine is served by two stations on the Paris Métro Line 7: Pierre et Marie Curie and Mairie d'Ivry.

 The east of the commune is served by Ivry-sur-Seine station on Paris RER line C with stops at the Bibliothèque Nationale de France and the city centre.

 Orly Airport is located to the south of Ivry-sur-Seine.